richemslie/gzero_data/data/hexLG13/readme.md

 Models here:

 * h1 - first attempt at training - ended @ 229 July, for first bot competition on LG
-* h2_320 - model used in most games in championship Dec '18
+* h2_320 - model used in most games in LG Championship Dec '18

-* XXX still trying make sense of everything...
+* c2 - was forked and started over from c1.
+Artificially moved to right 275.
+* d2 - was forked and started over from c1/c2.
+Artificially moved to right 450.

+* d2_194 (d2_644 on graph) was model used in LG Championship May '19.

 elo graph